freddyflo/Customer-Web-Tracker/README.md

 ## Description
 The customer web tracker is a kind of CRM system which permits
 * Create a user profile
-* Editing existing user Info
+* Edit existing user Info
-* Deletion of existing users
+* Delete existing users

 ## Technology
 * Spring MVC